mattmakai/fullstackpython.com/content/posts/170526-bar-charts-bokeh.markdown

-title: Building Responsive Bar Charts with Bokeh, Flask and Python 3
+title: Responsive Bar Charts with Bokeh, Flask and Python 3
 slug: responsive-bar-charts-bokeh-flask-python-3
 meta: How to build responsive bar charts with the Bokeh data visualization library, Flask and Pyton 3.
 category: post